The British Society for Phenomenology invites papers for the 2020 Annual Conference: ‘Engaged Phenomenology’, Thursday 3 – Saturday 5 September.

 > considers the transformative potential of research participants sharing their experiences in meaningful ways, rather than merely assessing their ‘utility’ in academic terms.

 > Prof. Dan Zahavi, professor of philosophy and director of the Center for Subjectivity Research, Københavns Universitet; & professor of philosophy, University of Oxford

 > Prof. Sophie Loidolt, professor of philosophy and chair of practical philosophy, Technische Darmstadt Universität

 The British Society for Phenomenology Annual Conference is a longstanding and respected feature of the UK academic scene, providing a friendly and supportive forum for inter-disciplinary discussion.
-This year we are partnering with Egenis at the University of Exeter (UK); and the event will be co-sponsored by the Wellcome Centre for Cultures and Environments of Health.
+This year we are partnering with University of Exeter (UK); and the event will be co-sponsored by Egenis and the Wellcome Centre for Cultures and Environments of Health.

 We welcome papers across a broad range of areas.
 These include, but are not limited to: